mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## Context

 This document specifies the design for a visual query builder named `Data Explorer` within the Mathesar application.
-Through `Data Explorer`, users will be able to analyze data across one or multiple tables of a schema and save the resulting tables as views.
+Through using `Data Explorer`, users will be able to analyze data across one or multiple tables of a schema and save the result of those queries as views.

-Additionally, users will be able to open existing views in `Data Explorer`, as long as its query commands and functions are supported.
+Additionally, users will be able to open existing views in `Data Explorer`, as long as the query commands and functions used to generate it are supported.

 ## Scenarios